-cannot be sure For example, if participants assumed that blickets were common in the present context—which is plausible given how frequently the detector activated in the present study—then participants should be less likely to block redundant causes; in other words, participants should be more likely to treat all potential blickets (expect for the ones that are explicitly shown not to be causal) equally.
+Before closing, some potential criticisms are worth noting.
+First, we cannot be sure that there are no contexts in which the ratio of associative processing to Bayesian inference can be flipped.
+In the present study, children mostly relied on associative processing and minimally on Bayesian inference, but it is possible that in the right situation children would mostly rely on Bayesian inference and minimally on associative processing.
+For example, if participants assumed that blickets were common in the present context—which is plausible given how frequently the detector activated in the present study—then participants should be less likely to block redundant causes; in other words, participants should be more likely to treat all potential blickets (expect for the ones that are explicitly shown not to be causal) equally.
 This could explain participants’ performance in the backwards blocking control condition—in that condition, participants treated all objects equally.

 However, this explanation cannot explain all the present data.
 This is because this explanation predicts that participants should have also treated objects A-C equivalently in the backwards blocking experimental condition as well, but this was not the case: Participants treated object A differently than either objects B or C in the backwards blocking experimental condition.
 This explanation is also unlikely given that, over all the Bayesian models provided a poorer fit to the behavioral data than the connectionist models.
 This would not be expected if participants relied on Bayesian inference.
 Nonetheless, because we did not systematically manipulate base-rate information, this alternative explanation cannot be ruled out entirely.
 However, if we are correct that participants do not rely on Bayesian inference when asked to reason about multiple causes, we predict that their performance in this proposed future study would not differ from participants’ performance in the current study.
 However, if children’s causal judgements are affected by base-rate information, such that, overall, how they process backwards blocking event changes with changes to base-rate information, then this would suggest that participants may use Bayesian inference after all to reason about multiple candidate cause, at least when a Bayesian-inference mechanism is primed by explicitly and systematically manipulating base-rate information.

+A second potential criticism concerns the connectionist model’s performance relative to the Bayesian model.
+Specifically, one may object that the connectionist model's superior overall performance compared to the Bayesian model was due to overfitting to the data.
+The criticism is based on the consistent lower RMSE and MAE values produced by the connectionist model compared to the Bayesian model.
+Although it is true that the connectionist model did produce lower values on these two model fit indices, this criticism is inconsistent with the data.
+If the connectionist model's superior performance over the Bayesian model resulted from overfitting, it would only outperform the Bayesian model in a few specific instances rather than consistently.
+Thus, it is unlikely that the connectionist model’s performance stemmed from overfitting; instead, its performance likely captured how children processed the present events.

 Conclusion